segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 ### Notification Listeners

-Notification listeners are not available when implementing Optimizely via Segment using cloud-mode.
-However, notification listeners are straightforward to set up, as [documented here on Optimizely's site](https://docs.developers.optimizely.com/full-stack/docs/notification-listeners).
+Notification listeners are not available for Segment `track` events when implementing Optimizely via Segment using cloud-mode.
+[Notification listeners](https://docs.developers.optimizely.com/full-stack/docs/notification-listeners) are still available with any native call invoked from your Optimizely client instance.

 ## iOS Cloud-mode Implementation